morganrivers/ClockifyAutomation/README.md

 Results should be online now.
 (Note:Don't upload to clockify twice!
 It will duplicate the records.)

-If you wish, you can also now fill in your preferred invoice parameters in data/invoice_params.json.
-You'll need to manually enter the month, hours that month, etc. It generates a pdf in data/ called "Invoice_[invoice number you entered].pdf".
+If you wish, you can also now fill in your preferred invoice parameters in `data/invoice_params.json`.
+You'll need to manually enter the month, hours that month, etc. It generates a pdf in `data/` called `Invoice_[invoice number you entered].pdf`.

 # Other configuration